-The housing
+7. The housing

-At the onset of the ACT-program a decision was taken by the municipality mainly to assign citizens in the ACT-program to communal housing units.
+At the onset of the ACT-programme a decision was taken by the municipality mainly to assign citizens in the ACT-programme to communal housing units.
 There was a perception among municipal decision makers and administration that many of the individuals with complex support needs would not be able to live on their own in independent housing, and that specialized housing would be needed for this group.
-There was also a concern of providing enough housing for the project, as there is a general shortage of affordable, independent public housing for allocation under the municipal priority access scheme.
+There was also a concern of providing enough housing units for the project, as there is a general shortage of affordable, independent public housing for allocation under the municipal priority access scheme (explained below).
 A decision was taken, to provide housing in three separate communal housing units in the city.
-A further fourth unit should later come into use.
-However, some individuals were also housed in ordinary public housing, and as the experiences with housing some of the ACT-citizens in ordinary public housing were very positive it was decided to assign more of the ACT-citizens to ordinary housing.
-At the time of interviewing in May/June 2012 almost half of the ACT-citizens had been housed in ordinary public housing whereas the other half had been housed in the three communal housing units attached to the program.
+A further fourth unit has later come into use.
+However, some individuals were also housed in ordinary public housing, and as the experiences with housing some of the ACT-citizens in ordinary public housing.
+At the same time experience from the communal housing units began to show signs of negative effects from congregating many individuals with similar problems at the same place, and a number of residents at the communal housing and into independent housing in ordinary public housing and into independent housing in ordinary public housing.